vatpac-technology/sops/docs/enroute/brisbane/MNN.md

 	 Aircraft tracking via a recommended rerouting must still be [separated from the SUA](../../controller-skills/sua/#separation-from-sua)  laterally and vertically.
 After amending flight plans for the purposes of rerouting around SUA, controllers should ensure the route is displayed visually and the BRL is used to measure for [>2.5nm](../../controller-skills/sua/#controlled-airspace) clearance with all parts of the SUA.

 #### R585-R586 Williamtown
-The R585A-D and R586A-C restricted areas are located north of the WLM TCU in the GAH(ARL) and MNN subsectors.
+The R585A-D and R586A-C restricted areas are located north of the WLM TCU in the ARL and MNN subsectors.

 The MOAs directly adjoin the WLM TCU, and when WAL is online aircraft will be transferred directly to/from the restricted areas.
 When [WAL is offline](#reclassifications), aircraft will contact MNN for transit through the surrounding civilian airspace.